andrasq/node-minisql/README.md

 - it is slightly faster to buf.copy concat than to Buffer.concat (1-2%, but not as visible on huge concats) Of a 160ms response chunk concat is 3.2ms (and packet merge another 3.7ms), so dedicated raw mode support would save 6.9ms / 160ms = 4.3%
-- tune the common cases: optimizing partial-chunk packets netted another 10% speedup, from 52k to 58k/s v10, 59k to 65k/s v14.
+- tune the common cases: optimizing sub-chunk packets netted another 10% speedup, from 52k to 58k/s v10, 59k to 65k/s v14.
   This might be a common occurrence for even small serial queries, also a bit piplined queries (effect is too large to be the 3-5% caching effect often seen with nodejs)
 - mapping the row values into a hash of key-value pairs slows queries 6-8% (still faster than mariadb)